 Berlin is one of the most interesting and diverse of all the great capitals of Europe, and is currently enjoying a major cultural renaissance.
-During our stay in Berlin ABR will stage a major literary event.
 This morning a local guide takes us on a walking and coach tour of Berlin.
 There will be a particular focus on the sites that shaped Germany’s history in the 20th century, including the Reichstag and the Berlin Wall.
-There will be a concert at the Pierre Boulez-Saal (schedule permitting), the new Frank Gehry design concert hall.
+In the evening ABR presents a major literary event at the Australian Embassy.
 Overnight Berlin (B)

 Tuesday June 12: Schloss Tegel

 This morning we head to the outskirts of Berlin to Schloss Tegel, a privately-owned residence that is an architectural gem by Karl Friedrich Schinkel, the Prussian court architect.
 Schloss Tegel was the summer residence for the von Humbolt family and where Wilhelm von Humboldt, the philosopher, linguist and founder of the Berlin University, and his brother, the natural scientist Alexander von Humboldt, spent their childhood.
+In the evening attend an ABR Literary event and reception at the Embassy of Australia.
 Overnight Berlin (B)

 On the site of one of Berlin’s two original settlements, this unique complex of five state museums is a UNESCO World Heritage site and a must-visit in Berlin.
 See the German Historical Museum with its rich and superbly displayed collection on the history of Germany.
 We also visit the Egyptian Museum to see the famous bust of Nefertiti in the splendid Neues Museum, restored by British architect David Chipperfield, and the Old National Gallery to see German 19th-century Romantic art and the unsurpassed collection of landscape paintings by Caspar David Friedrich.
+Tonight, we head to the recently re-opened Staatsoper unter den Linden for Puccini’s melodrama Tosca (tickets on sale October 2017), under the musical leadership of Simone Young.
 Overnight Berlin (B)